rushour21/QueryFlow/README.md

 ### 🌐 Embedded Chatbot (Dummy chatbot)
 - The static bot is showcasing a customization in action.
-- Mobile responsive design with the chatbot always visible.

 ### ⏳ Missed Chat Timer
 - Queries are auto-tagged as “missed” if no response is recorded in a set timeframe.